stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 should_fail = true
 ```

 Hopefully, everything in the above TOML is easily enough grokked that I won't spend time going through the specifics in much detail.
 The `flag_filter.wdl` WDL document contains a task and a workflow, both with minimal inputs and no outputs, making the tests fairly straightforward.
 One of Sprocket's guiding principles is to only introduce complexity where it's warranted, and I hope that this example demonstrates a case where complexity is _not_ warranted.
-Next, we will be discussing features intended for allowing test cases that are more complex, but the end API exposed to users (the focus of this document) still aims to maintain simplicity and inuitiveness.
+Next, we will be discussing features intended for allowing test cases that are more complex, but the end API exposed to users (the focus of this document) still aims to maintain simplicity and intuitiveness.

 ## Test Data

 Most WDL tasks and workflows have `File` type inputs and outputs, so there should be an easy way to incorporate test files into the framework.
 This can be accomplished with a `tests/fixtures/` directory that can be referred to from any TOML test in the `tests` directory.
 If the string `$FIXTURES` is found within a TOML string value within the `inputs` table, the correct path to the `fixtures` directory will be dynamically inserted at test run time.
 This avoids having to track relative paths from TOML that may be arbitrarily nested in relation to test data.
-For example, let's assume there are `test.bam`, `test.bam.bai`, and `referece.fa.gz` files located within the `tests/fixtures/` directory; the following TOML `inputs` table could be used regardless of where that acutal `.toml` file resides within the `tests/` directory:
+For example, let's assume there are `test.bam`, `test.bam.bai`, and `reference.fa.gz` files located within the `tests/fixtures/` directory; the following TOML `inputs` table could be used regardless of where that actual `.toml` file resides within the `tests/` directory:

 ```toml
 bam = "$FIXTURES/test.bam"